520-7/tunelink-backend/README.md

 - Run `npm test -- tests/uploadRoutes.test.js` to run tests that will populate the database

 ## Tests
-- Run `npm test` to run tests defined in `/tests`
-- You can also use Postman for api testing
-- You will need testing_data to run all tests, email Ozel for the ZIP
-- Run `npm test -- tests/uploadRoutes.test.js` to run individual test suites
+- Unzip the testing_data.zip, it should be in the data directory
 - I suggest running test individually, mongo has to drop the database between each run, when they all run together it fails some tests because of not waiting for drop, in individual runs there are no errors.
+- Run `npm test -- tests/uploadRoutes.test.js` to run individual test suites defined in `/tests`.
+- You can also use Postman for api testing.